Overview

 Discounts: We offer discounts to a variety of partners for education, travel, and other items of interest to our community.
 Check the Member Advantage Code section of our website to see the all of the opportunities.

 Heritage Societies: The Ontario Genealogical Society has seven Heritage Societies and/or Groups that you can join.
 These include the Centenary Club, Honouring our Heroes, First World War Society, War of 1812 Society, Fathers of Confederation Society, Rebellion of 1867 Society, and the Upper Canada Society.
-More information and applications can be found on the website by using the Search feature from the home page.
+For more information, please contact the Society office at [email protected]

 Society Administrative Office Information: